stackitcloud/stackit-cli/docs/stackit_postgresflex_backup_describe.md

 ## stackit postgresflex backup describe

-Shows details of a backup for a specific PostgreSQL Flex instance
+Shows details of a backup for a PostgreSQL Flex instance

 ### Synopsis

-Shows details of a backup for a specific PostgreSQL Flex instance.
+Shows details of a backup for a PostgreSQL Flex instance.

 ```
 stackit postgresflex backup describe BACKUP_ID [flags]